Amara-ops/policy-runtime-ts/README.md

 [![CI](https://github.com/Amara-ops/policy-runtime-ts/actions/workflows/ci.yml/badge.svg)](https://github.com/Amara-ops/policy-runtime-ts/actions/workflows/ci.yml)

-## What this is
+What this is
+- An HTTP sidecar that enforces explicit, auditable guardrails (allowlist + spend/rate caps) for any agent or wallet.
-- HTTP sidecar that enforces spending and rate limits for your agent/wallet.
-You send an Intent; it replies allow/deny and logs every decision.
+- You send an Intent; it replies allow/deny and logs every decision.
+This reduces blast radius, prevents runaway spend, and creates a clear audit trail.
+- Designed to be simple to reason about and easy to gate in CI: policies are just JSON; decisions are deterministic and logged.

 ## Core concepts
 - Allowlist: Which contract (to) + function (selector) on which chainId are permitted.